 9. You Have Some Cash Saved Up

-Believe it or not, but there is very little cost in starting an online creative business.
-Social medias are free and most everyone has a phone and a computer.
+Believe it or not, but there is a very little cost of starting an online creative business.
+Social media are free and most everyone has a phone and a computer.
 Most phones have great cameras so there’s no need to buy a fancy camera just yet.
 Save some cash back for other things that will help grow your creative business.
 Courses and online groups are a great way to learn from the convenience of your own home.
 It takes time to become successful so plan ahead.

 10. You Have Experience In The Industry